Vestibular migraine is now the accepted term for a type of migraine that mainly presents with dizziness symptoms.

 Migraine is not just headache!

-It just so happens that the two most common types of migraine are headache varieties, Common Migraine and Classical Migraine and so people often think that migraine means headache, however there are many types of migraine that do not cause a headache at all!
+It just so happens that the two most common types of migraine are headache varieties, Common Migraine and Classical Migraine and so people often think that migraine means headache, however there are many types of migraine that may not cause a headache at all, such as Vestibular Migraine!

 Vestibular Migraine is one of the most common causes of dizziness and vertigo, and is not always associated with headaches.
-The duration of attacks vary from seconds to days at a time, but usually last minutes to hours at a time.
-They mostly occur without headaches, although many are followed by, or occur with a headache or visual changes.
+The duration of attacks of Vestibular Migraine vary from seconds to days at a time, but attacks usually last minutes to hours at a time.
+Vestibular Migraines mostly occur without headaches, although many are followed by, or occur with a headache or visual changes.

-This website aims to help you with your understanding of Vestibular Migraine, your symptoms and simple treatments that can help in the vast majority of patients overcome their migraine problems.
+This website aims to help you with your understanding of Vestibular Migraine, your symptoms and simple treatments for Vestibular Migraine that can help in the vast majority of patients overcome their migraine problems.

 Symptoms of Vestibular Migraine